OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 The following sections will show how to use the OWASP mobile application security checklist and testing guide during a security test.
 It is split into four sections:

 * **Preparation** - defining the scope of security testing, such as which security controls are applicable, what goals the development team/organization have for the testing, and what counts as sensitive data in the context of the test.
-* **Intelligence Gathering** - involves analyzing the **environmental** and **architectural** context of the app, to gain a general contextual understanding of the app.
+* **Intelligence Gathering** - involves analysing the **environmental** and **architectural** context of the app, to gain a general contextual understanding of the app.
-* **Threat Modelling** - consumes information gathered during the earlier phases to determine what threats are the most likey, or the most serious, and therefore which should recieve the most attention from a security tester.
+* **Threat Modelling** - consumes information gathered during the earlier phases to determine what threats are the most likely, or the most serious, and therefore which should receive the most attention from a security tester.
 Produces test cases that may be used during test execution.
 * **Vulnerability Analysis** - identifies vulnerabilities using the previously created test cases, including static, dynamic and forensic methodologies.

 ----------

 ### Preparation

 Before conducting a test, an agreement must be reached as to what security level of the [MASVS](https://github.com/OWASP/owasp-masvs) to test against.
 The security requirements should ideally have been decided at the beginning of the SDLC, but this may not always be the case.
-In addittion, different organizations have different security needs, and different amounts of resources to invest in test activity.
+In addition, different organizations have different security needs, and different amounts of resources to invest in test activity.
 While the controls in MASVS Level 1 (L1) are applicable to all mobile apps, it is a good idea to walk through the entire checklist of L1 and Level 2 (L2) MASVS controls with technical and business stakeholders to agree an appropriate level of test coverage.

 Organizations/applications may have different regulatory and legal obligations in certain territories.
 Even if an app does not handle sensitive data, it may be important to consider whether some L2 requirements may be relevant due to industry regulations or local laws.
 For example, 2-factor-authentation (2FA) may be obligatory for a financial app, as enforced by the respective country's central bank and/or financial regulatory authority.